DogcraftNet/DogcraftPlugins/Dogcraft-Homes.md

 - **Public & private homes** — share locations with the server or keep them personal
 - **Inventory GUIs** — clean chest-based interfaces for managing homes
 - **Full chat interface** — every action can be done via clickable chat messages
+- **Player teleportation** — `/tpa`, `/tpahere`, `/back`, and admin `/tp`, `/tphere`, `/tppos` with cross-server support
+- **Last location tracking** — `/back` returns you to your pre-teleport location, even across servers.
+Tracks teleports from other plugins too
-- **Cross-server teleporting** — teleport to homes on other servers via Velocity proxy
+- **Cross-server teleporting** — teleport to homes or players on other servers via Velocity proxy
+- **Redis pub/sub messaging** — primary cross-server transport; plugin messages as fallback
-- **Teleport warmup** with portal animation, movement cancellation, and bypass permission
+- **Teleport warmup** with portal animation (blue for homes, purple for TPA), movement cancellation, and bypass permission
+- **Vanish-aware effects** — integrates with vanish plugins to suppress particles, sounds, and portal visuals for vanished players
 - **Economy integration** — configurable pricing with exponential scaling and discount tiers
 - **Deletion refunds** — configurable percentage refund when deleting homes
 - **Favorites & default home** — mark homes as favorites, set a default for `/home`
 - **One-time home sharing** — send clickable teleport invites to other players
-- **Redis caching** — optional Redis layer for multi-server performance
+- **Redis caching** — optional Redis layer for multi-server cache sync and pub/sub messaging
 - **Admin tools** — view, search, teleport to, and delete any player's homes

 ---